U.S. calls on Guyana government to 'step aside' after disputed vote

 Guyana's politics are divided along ethnic lines between Afro-Guyanese, who mostly support Granger's APNU+AFC coalition, and those of Indian descent, who mainly back Ali's People's Progressive Party.
 Each of those groups has grown suspicious that the other is seeking control over oil revenues.

-(Reporting by Luc Cohen in New York and Neil Marks in Georgetown; Editing by Tom Brown)
+(Reporting by Luc Cohen in New York and Neil Marks in Georgetown; Editing by Tom Brown and Cynthia Osterman)

 ((luc.cohen@thomsonreuters.com; +58 424 133 7696; Reuters Messaging: Twitter: @cohenluc))